vector-of-bool/vector-of-bool.github.io/_drafts/cm_resources.md

      nothing in the translation unit is referenced from another TU, that TU can have no effect on the rest of the program.
 This is an important linker optimization.
-There _are_ ways to get around it, such as using specific linker flags to tell it to never discard any symbols, or to specifically link in a given object file.
+There _are_ ways to get around it, such as using specific linker flags to tell it to never discard any symbols or to specifically link in a given object file.
 I myself was unable to find a way to get these to work in a cross-platform manner using CMake.
 2. Define a global constructor using `__attribute__ ((constructor))`